Aura Router

 export const router = createRouter([], {

-middlewares: [globalMiddleware],
+use: [globalMiddleware],

 })

-• Auditing & Logging
+Auditing & Logging:

 import { createRouter, type GlobalMiddleware } from "@aura-stack/router"